External Causes of Disease are those we catch. We could have caused them ‘external pathogenic factors’ but that sounds less interesting!

 What can be confusing is that they use words of external origin (like ‘Wind’ and ‘Cold’) to describe internal states of disease.
 Once you’ve got your head round this, however, understanding the rest is easy!

-What are called ‘external causes of disease' are conditions that are acute.
-They arise quickly (though here again it depends on the individual’s particular metabolism).
-Some of them are generated by what in orthodox medicine are called bacteria or viruses.
+What we call ‘external causes of disease’ produce conditions that are acute.
+Usually they start quickly, though how fast depends on your particular metabolism.
+Some, not all, of them arise from what orthodox medicine calls bacteria or viruses.

 Others describe the reactions our bodies make to external conditions.
 The main idea to grasp is that it is not the predisposing factor, but the individual’s reaction to it, that is being described when describing these external causes of disease.